stem-bud/lat/README.md

 controls:
-scroll up/down to zoom in and out. click and drag to change your camera's perspective. click on a piece to select it, click again to deselect it/ to move a piece, select a piece, then click on any yellow circles that's shown, they represent how you can move
+scroll up/down to zoom in and out. click and drag to change your camera's perspective. click on a piece to select it, click again to deselect it to move a piece, select a piece, then click on any yellow circles that's shown, they represent how you can move